crashonthebeat/Arcatos/Roadmap.md

         - Each Level is a separate Map object that is loaded when world loads
         - World Class (no not *world class* but a World class) that holds all maps
         - Exits can join two points on two different maps somehow
+- Items
+    - Basic Puzzles
     - Key Items
-        - Special Item Class that can be used to unlock a door or chest or w/e
+        - Special Item Class that can be used to unlock a door or chest or w/e\
-- Items
-    - Item functionality
-        - Item Class
-        - Player: Take, Give, Drop, Place Item
-    - Inventory
-        - Box Class (all inventories are boxes)
-    - Boxscope
-        - A class that handles items in multiple inventories
-        - Playerscope is all inventories on the player (multiple bags and such)
-        - Scenescope is all inventories in the scene (on floor or table etc)
-        - Localscope is all inventories in player or scene.
-        - Yes this sounds way too complicated but it pays off ^^*for me*^^.
 - NPCs
     - Basic dialogue with Yes/No/Ok/Cancel options
         - NPC Class